-Easter Island, or Rapa Nui as it is know as by the locals, lies in the far Eastern Pacific Ocean and was a late addtion to the worlds 4.5 billion year timeline, forming about 3 million years ago.
+Easter Island, or Rapa Nui as it is known as by its locals, lies in the far eastern Pacific Ocean, and was a late addition to the world’s timeline, forming about 3 million years ago.
 It is volcanic and rocky, and has a much cooler climate than its tropical neighbours to the west.
 Wild horses wander its barren landscape and the wild ocean lashes the coast.

-It was probably colonized between 800 and 1200 AD by Polynesian people from the West.
-Within about a thousand years these new settlers would carve their irreversible mark on the island and change its landscape forever.
+The island was colonized sometime between AD 800 and AD 1200 by Polynesian voyagers from the west.
+Within about a thousand years, these new settlers would carve their irreversible mark on the island and change its landscape forever.
 Overpopulation combined with the island’s limited space and resources made dramatic alteration all but inevitable.
-Upon the arrival of the first Europeans in 1722 the Dutch Captain Jakob Roggeveen reported that although the locals seemed to be in good health, there was not a single tree taller than a man.
-The original settlers felled the rain forest almost to a tree - and replaced it with some of the most awe inspiring statues the world has known.
-The famous Moai, megalith statues found in their hundreds around the island.
+Upon the arrival of the first Europeans in 1722, the Dutch Captain, Jakob Roggeveen, reported that although the locals seemed to be in good health, there was not a single tree taller than a man.
+The original settlers felled the rain forest almost to a tree and replaced it with some of the most awe-inspiring statues that the world has ever known, the moai - megalithic statues that found in their hundreds around the island.

-Following severe food shortages the Moai religion came to a crashing end in the late 17th century followed by an extended period of turmoil and warfare.
-During this time, the statues were toppled, replaced only by death and destruction with religion being performed in a non structural way only.
-This upheaval brought a new warrior class to the forefront, the Matato’a.
+Following severe food shortages, the construction of moai came to a grinding halt in the late 17th century, followed by an extended period of turmoil and warfare.
+During this time, the statues were toppled, replaced only by death and destruction.
+This upheaval brought a new warrior class to the forefront, the Matatoʻa.
 These brave warriors turned from the tradition of their forefathers because it had not served to maintain peace and prosperity as it had promised.
 Instead, they formed a new religion based around a competition that matched physical prowess with leadership, the Tangata Manu or the Birdman Competition.
-Only very late in the 1800s did Catholicism came to the fore to replace the ancient religion of the Birdman Cult as the new pressures of slave raids and disease needed new answers.
+Only very late in the 1800s did Catholicism came to the fore and replace the ancient religion of the Birdman Cult as the new pressures of slave raids and disease demanded new answers.

-The natives of Easter Island are stunning people of brown skin and an expressive nature.
+The natives of Easter Island are a stunning people of brown skin, dark hair and an expressive nature.
 They have an incredible artistic talent which is notably seen in their world class music and carvings found on the island today.
-They are direct descendants of the first Polynesians who arrived to Rapa Nui more than a thousand years ago and they have enjoyed an unbroken presence on the island ever since.
-Blood kinship, a shared history and understanding of the world along with their identification with the island itself bind the people together as a strong community.
+They are direct descendants of the first Polynesians who arrived on Rapa Nui more than a thousand years ago, having enjoyed an unbroken presence on the island ever since.
+Blood kinship, a shared history and understanding of the world, along with their identification with the island itself, bind the people together as a strong community.

 Given LATAM's extensive coverage of South America, Easter Island can also be included in trips to Machu Picchu, Iguazu Falls and the Galapagos Islands.